theroshanmore/theroshanmore/README.md

 - 👀 I’m interested in Statistics and applications of AI/ML.
 - 🌱 PG with M.Tech in Modeling and Simulation from Department of Scientific computing, Modeling and Simulation, Pune university.
 - Specialization is Machine learning and Complex Networks.
-- 💞️ I’m looking to collaborate on Machine learning and Networks problems to be solved.
+- 💞️ I’m looking to collaborate on Machine learning and Network problems to be solved.
-- 📫 You can reach me at roshan.v.more@gmail.com.
+- 📫 You can reach out to me at roshan.v.more@gmail.com.

 <!---
 theroshanmore/theroshanmore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.